 Move VM Bottlenecks

-Pipeline, the Solana transaction processing runtime, allows for parallel execution of transactions across horizontally scaled compute and storage.
+Sealevel, the Solana transaction processing runtime allows for parallel execution of transactions across horizontally scaled compute and storage.
 We suspected that the main difference between executing Move and native Solana transactions will be the additional overhead of interpreting Move bytecode in the Move VM running on Solana.

-As you can see, the total execute time is 684us, and 605us of that is spent in the `vm_execute` function, which handles the bytecode interpreter.
+As you can see, the total execution time is 684us, and 605us of that is spent in the `vm_execute` function, which handles the bytecode interpreter.
 This confirmed our expectations.
-We consider the results of this benchmarking to be truly remarkable, because Pipeline can scale parallel execution of transactions across as many CPU cores as are available to the validator.
+We consider the results of this benchmarking to be truly remarkable because Sealevel can scale parallel execution of transactions across as many CPU cores as are available to the validator.

 Solana native programs take 1us `execute::vm_execute,` since the instructions are native x86.
-MoveVM is nearly 700x slower than our native solana programs, and at this speed we are able to demonstrate how well Pipeline handles CPUs horizontal scaling.
+MoveVM is nearly 700x slower than our native Solana programs, and at this speed, we are able to demonstrate how well Sealevel handles CPUs horizontal scaling.